 Specifically, who is he talking about?
 Those who don’t choose the two-parent family structure — namely, those who remain single and people who don’t have children.

 Brooks sees societies as in the midst of moving from being “oriented around the two-parent family” to “cafeteria societies with many options.”
 These options include the many faces of family in today’s society.
 Sociology researcher Brian Powell has researched how today’s Americans define family.
-Results in his book, Counted Out, examine how men and women of different ages, races, religions, and socioeconomic backgrounds view what constitutes a “family.”counted out
+Results in his book, Counted Out, examine how men and women of different ages, races, religions, and socioeconomic backgrounds view what constitutes a “family.”

 In Powell’s study, 100 percent of those surveyed thought a married heterosexual couple with kids was a family.
 No surprise.
 Eighty-three percent considered unmarried heterosexual couples with kids to be a family, and 64 percent would say that same-sex couples with kids are a family.